 The existing network of footpaths and bridleways shown on map 19 will be protected.
-In order to maintain Soham and Barway's close links to the countryside, development proposals will be expected to utilise opportunities to link into the wider footpath and bridleway network where applicable.
+In order to maintain Soham and Barway's close links to the countryside, development proposals should utilise opportunities to link into the wider footpath and bridleway network where applicable.